q0rban/drushd/README.txt

 To install the node access rebuilding daemon, do the following:

-    # Make the .drush directory in your user's home if it doesn't exist.
-    mkdir ~/.drush
-    cd ~/.drush
-    git clone git://github.com/q0rban/drushd.git
+    drush dl drushd

+This will install drushd into a .drush directory by default.
 Then, run this command to start the node access rebuild daemon.

     # The command in its simplest form, but you may prefer one of these other
     # options, below.